Petergatsby/GleepostAPI/websockets.md

 ```
 Where `123`, `456`, `789` represent post IDs that the client is interested in.

-From this point onwards, the client will be updated with realtime view counts for these posts:
+From this point onwards, the client will be updated with information about these posts.

+This includes realtime view counts:

 ```json
 {